Draggie306/nottingham-cs-notes/Year 1/Semester 1/COMP1055/Networks 9 + 10 - Ethernet in Packets.md

 It is then followed by the source address

-THe frame type is a 16bit/2-byte standardised number to show the type of data.
+The frame type is a 16bit/2-byte standardised number to show the type of data.

 To know the size of the packet (it's dynamic), we can determine if the carrier disappears and the line is empty.
 The standard shows the line must be idle for 96 bits

-CRC enables us to chek for errors in transmission, 4 bytes (32bit) at the end that is generated from the packet's data.
+CRC enables us to check for errors in transmission, 4 bytes (32bit) at the end that is generated from the packet's data.
 The sender and receiver generate the same number using the same algorithm to determine if a transmission at the end.
 A simple checksum can add up all values in the data and check that - but burst errors are common on a network, causing various changes to the data around a single point.

 ### Part 2 - Lecture 10

-A more advanced cyclical redundany check (CRC) uses the xor OPERATOR and the shift register.
+A more advanced cyclical redundancy check (CRC) uses the xor OPERATOR and the shift register.

 Smallest valid Ethernet frame: 672 bits long largest; 12304 bits